 (2) A person who is guilty of an offence against this Act is liable on conviction to a penalty or punishment not exceeding the penalty or punishment expressly mentioned as the penalty or punishment for the offence, or if a penalty or punishment is not so mentioned, to a penalty not exceeding $200.

-[Section 22 amended by No. 113 of 1965 s.
+[Section 22 amended: No. 113 of 1965 s.
 8.]

 23. Offence by corporation